Kazushi Sakuraba: Pride 10 through 15

-The fight between Sakuraba and Ryan was scheduled to happen at Pride 12.
+The fight between Sakuraba and Ryan was scheduled for Pride 12.
 Due to a shoulder injury, the fight was limited to a single 10-minute round, where Ryan's spirited efforts were generally stymied and controlled by Sakuraba, who noticeably avoided attacks on his younger opponent's injured arm.
-Despite it, Kazushi later argued in an interview that he believed Ryan would have been faking the entire injury in order to catch him off guard.
+Despite it, Kazushi later argued in an interview that he believed Ryan was faking the injury to catch him off guard.
 Nonetheless, the Japanese threw some of his usual antics during the match, at some points delivering chops to Ryan's rear while controlling him.

-Following the win against Ryan, Sakuraba was slated to battle Pancrase veteran Bas Rutten, but the latter declined and was replaced by Brazilian muay thai specialist Wanderlei Silva.
+Following the win against Ryan, Sakuraba was slated to battle Pancrase veteran Bas Rutten, but Rutten declined and was replaced by Brazilian muay thai specialist Wanderlei Silva.
 Sakuraba was a heavy favorite to win, but he was fighting through a significant weight disadvantage.
 The bout was also contested under Pride's new rules, which allowed kicks and knees to the head of a downed opponent, a change that greatly benefitted Wanderlei.
 During the match, a Sakuraba willing to trade strikes managed to knock Wanderlei down with a right hook, but the Brazilian recovered and dropped the wrestler with a barrage of punches and kicks.
 As Sakuraba turtled while attempted a takedown, Silva delivered multiple knees to his head and ultimately finished him off with kicks to the face.
 It marked Sakuraba's second defeat in mixed martial arts and his first loss in the 205-pound division.
 Sakuraba then shocked the audience further by giving Silva his belt with Saku engraved on it.
 Wanderlei then stated that he would willingly give Sakuraba a rematch if Sakuraba wanted one, which the Japanese accepted.

 After sitting out the next Pride to recuperate, Sakuraba found himself across the ring from Quinton Jackson, a former collegiate wrestler who had compiled a record of 10–1 on the American circuit.
 At the sound of the bell, Sakuraba immediately took the bigger man to the canvas with a low single-leg takedown.
 However, Jackson's superior size and enormous physical strength allowed him to muscle out of Sakuraba's submission attempts.
 After locking his legs around Jackson for a triangle choke, Sakuraba found himself hefted into the air and repeatedly slammed to the canvas in the way of a powerbomb.
 Later, he attempted an armbar against Jackson, only for the Tennessee native to again lift him up and this time attempt to drop him from the ring.
 His expression unchanging through the course of Jackson's assault, Sakuraba continued to flow from one lock to another.
 Eventually, he took the back of an exhausted Jackson and submitted him with his first rear naked choke victory.
 The contest was a launchpad for Jackson's career, leading to a long-term contract with Pride where he eventually became regarded as a top middleweight competitor, and later, a UFC champion.